Director

 His elderly mother lives by herself in New York.
 Her health is failing, but she refuses to move out of her apartment and into a care facility close to Fr.
 Karras.

-He tries to convince his mother to move someplace where she'll have the around-the-clock care she needs; all the while Fr.
+He tries to convince his mother to move someplace where she'll have the around-the-clock care she needs.
+All the while Fr.
 Karras confides to his fellow priest that amidst the turmoil he feels leaving his mother alone in her New York apartment, he thinks he's losing his faith.
 His work as a priest, counselor, and psychiatrist is overwhelming him.
 Fr.
 Karras doesn't think he can cut it anymore.

 In the MacNeil house, shortly after Regan discovers a Ouija board in the basement and plays around with it, her behavior and demeanor start to change.
 Regan becomes violent and soon, supernatural phenomenon starts taking place around Regan.

 Fr.
 Karras's mother eventually passes away.
 His heart is not only heavy with sadness, but also with guilt as he wasn't with her when she died.
+He thinks there's a lot more he could have and should have done.

 Meanwhile, the more hostile and vulgar Regan becomes, medical professionals can't explain what is wrong with her despite several medical examinations.

-Chris is at her wits end.
+Chris is at her wit's end.
 On top of this chaos, when Chris returns home one night and checks on Regan who's fast asleep in her room, she's notified that Burke Dennings was found dead at the bottom of a set of stairs outside Regan's window.
 Evidence suggests he may have been in Regan's bedroom and somehow fell out of her window.

 Police Detective William Kinderman (Lee J. Cobb) investigates his death, going to Fr.
 Karras for information as Denning's head was found turned completely around.